POOL PUMPS & POOL FILTERS

-The pump is the heart of a pools circulation system.
+The pump is the heart of a pools’ circulation system.
 Its job is to draw water from the pool, pass it through the filter and heater, and then return it back to the pool.
-When deciding on the right type of pump for you there are a few factors to consider, such as:
+When deciding on the right type of pump for you, The pumping capacity relative to your pool size

-The filter’s job is to keep pool water clean and free from debris.
-There are three basic types of filters and all are designed to remove the oils, grease and dirt from your pool water.
+The filter’s job is to keep the pool clean and free from debris so that you can enjoy crystal clear water.
+There are three basic types of filters, all of which are designed to remove the oils, grease, and dirt from your pool water.

-The most popular is the high-rate sand filter, mainly due to its simplistic operation and maintenance.
-The pool water is pumped through layers of sand within a pressurized container.
-The dirt and grease particles are retained in the sand.
-The filter requires regular cleaning that should be performed before your pool water begins to lose clarity.
+- Sand Filter: This is the most popular type of filter due to its simplistic operation and maintenance.
+Water is pumped through layers of sand within a pressurized container, while dirt and grease particles are retained in the sand.
+The filter requires regular cleaning to ensure your pool water maintains its clarity.

-Key indicators as to when cleaning is necessary are an increase in the pressure registered by the gauge on the filter tank, and a reduction in the water circulation.
+You’ll know it’s time for a cleaning when you see an increase in the pressure registered by the gauge on the filter tank and a reduction in the water circulation.
 The high-rate sand filter is cleaned by backwashing, which reverses the flow of water through the filter and pumps it out a waste line.
-Backwashing lifts the particles collected, raises the sand bed and cleans it.
+Backwashing lifts the particles collected, raises the sand bed, and cleans it.
 With proper cleaning, the sand can last indefinitely.

-All three types of filter vary in size, your choice depending largely on the size and usage of your pool.
+All three types of filters vary in size, and your choice will depend largely on the size and usage of your pool.